trymeka/webarena-eval/README.md

 - **Typos:** We corrected a typo in the `gitlab_get_project_member_role` function.
 - **URL Mismatches:** We updated the start URL for the `shopping_admin` tasks in [webarena.json](./src/lib/webarena.json) to start from `http://3.149.163.222:7780/admin` instead of `http://3.149.163.222:7780`.
 - **Data Correction:** We fixed incorrect numbers and values in certain tests to align with the data on the test websites. (e.g. task id 66, 293-297).
 - **Exclusions:** We excluded all map-related tests.
 The map tiling URL in the provided Docker container was broken, making these tasks impossible to complete.
+Further, we excluded tasks where the expected_answer were incorrect or the tasks were impossible to complete because of the environment.
+You can find the list of exclusions here[TODO data file].

 These resulted in a total of 684 total task.
 The full list of task along with all of its corrections can be found in [webarena.json](./src/lib/webarena.json)